 A driving licence is essential.

 Physical fitness and agility can be important, as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion.
-You may have to pass a medical.
+You may have to pass a medical examination.

 The main employer of health and safety inspectors is the HSE, which falls within the remit of the Department for Work and Pensions (DWP).

-In order to get a real sense of what the job involves, learn as much as possible about the work of local authority health and safety departments and the Health and Safety Executive (HSE).
+In order to get a real sense of what the job involves, learn as much as possible about the work of local authority health and safety departments and the HSE.

 Vacancies usually attract a high number of applicants and there is generally fierce competition for the posts.